-E-24 For all riders under 18 (eighteen), both rider and parent (or legal guardian with notarized written proof of guardianship) must check-in at each event.
+E-19 For all riders under 18 (eighteen), both rider and parent (or legal guardian with notarized written proof of guardianship) must check-in at each event.
 The parent or legal guardian must remain at the event the entire time the rider is participating.
 No parent or legal guardian, no check-in, no ride.
-Please note that all pre-entry forms must be notarized for each event.
-Note that such permits are valid for each event one by one and not for the season.
-A new notarized consent form is required for each event. .
 A “minor” release form must be completed and signed by their parent or legal guardian for every minor participating in the day’s activities.
 The parent or legal guardian must print and sign where designated on the release.

 Special notice: CT.
 State Law: You must be a minimum of 13 year old to ride in CT.

-E-25 All entry forms must be signed in ink by the rider, unless they are under legal age in which case the forms must be signed by a parent or legal guardian and notarized.
+E-21 All entry forms must be signed in ink by the rider, unless they are under legal age in which case the forms must be signed by a parent or legal guardian.

 Mechanics passes are issued by the race promoter at each race event.